Max Marmor, BA in Philosophy Class of ‘78

 Kele Perkins, MA in Philosophy Class of ’13

 Kele works at Whittier High School, where he teaches AP Government, AP Macroeconomics, AP Psychology, and Speech & Debate (including Mock Trial, Academic Decathlon, and Model UN).
 He is also the advisor of the school’s Philosophy Club and Chess Club.
 Under Kele’s supervision, the Whittier Chess Club won the 2014 National Junior Chess Congress Championship in the ‘Age 16 and Under’ division.
 They have also won 5 consecutive league titles, and in 2016 they won the state championship for the ‘Under 1400’ division.
-As the founder of the club, Perkins has directed more than 100 free rated tournaments.
 In 2013, Kele earned the MA in Philosophy from Cal State Long Beach, where he pursued interests in logic and epistemology, with particular interest in the issue of epistemic closure.
-Following his graduation, Kele is also now in his third year as a part-time faculty member at Long Beach City College, where he teaches Critical Thinking.
+Kele also teaches as a part-time faculty member at Long Beach City College.
 He is married and has two children.

 Rebekah Cummings, BA in Philosophy Class of ’11